 Features and Benefits:

 •The typical rolled lip hull to deck joint, which is highly prone to stress cracks, has been eliminated.

 •The rig, designed by Southern Spars pushes development to a new level.
 The spars and sails, designed by North Sails, have been tuned with complex modeling software to provide spar to sail synergy.

 •The mast is designed with specific flex characteristics that enable a large upwind sail plan without the boat being heavily overpowered in higher wind speeds.

 •The large sail plan increases the boats potential performance off the wind, eliminating the need for a spinnaker or genniker.

 •The gnav strut and cunningham are the primary sail controls and are led to the thwart between the sailors for easy adjustment.

 •Mast & sail combination is very tunable relative to the current boats in the marketplace.
 The ability to adjust the rig tension while sailing will allow the boat to be powered up or depowered easily.

 •The incorporation of the dangle pole is not only to be used as a whisker pole downwind but greatly improves the jib effectiveness upwind and reaching by providing leach tension, while keeping the crew more engaged.

 •The integrated bow and corner bumpers will provide additional durability.

 •We have included the ability to raise the centerboard pivot position.
 This reduces draft and moves the center of effort closer to the waterline.
-Lighter teams will be able to “reef" the centerboard as part of de powering in fresh conditions and allow for a wider crew weight range.
+Lighter teams will be able to “reef" the centerboard as part of depowering in fresh conditions and allow for a wider crew weight range.

-The Zim 15 is built using a fully cored, resin infusion process.
+Manufactured in Rhode Island, the Zim 15 is built using a fully cored, resin infusion process.
 This allows a very repeatable build in terms of quality and boat weight while reducing the styrene emission and exposure for the workers.
 The hull to deck joint is bonded with Plexus to ensure maximum strength and durability.
 The foam core enables a far stiffer panel to weight ratio relative to non-cored laminates.
 In short, the construction process is environmentally friendly and will provide a very stiff and light boat that will stand up to the demands of today’s performance dinghy sailor.